Robust sparse image reconstruction of radio interferometric observations with purify: PURIFY reconstruction of observations

 The primary difference that natural and uniform weightings have on CLEAN is that uniform weighting suppresses the synthesised beam sidelobes.
 While this lowers the sensitivity of the observation, CLEAN then performs better at modelling fine structure with CLEAN components, with diffuse structure left in the residuals, which are then added back in the CLEAN restored image.

 The dynamic range is used to assess the quality of reconstructions quantitatively and is calculated by

-\textit{i.e.}\ the ratio of the peak of the recovered image to the root-mean-square (RMS) of the residuals (for a normalised measurement operator).
-For CLEAN, we use the peak of the of the \emph{restored} image, divided by the RMS of the residual image.
-The dynamic ranges of the images recovered by CLEAN and PURIFY can be found in Table~\ref{tab:performance}, where PURIFY consistently recovers images with higher dynamic range.
+\textit{i.e.}\ the ratio of the peak of the recovered image to the root-mean-square (RMS) of the residuals (for a normalised measurement operator). { The weights are assumed to be in the measurement operator.
+The norm of the measurement operator is included so that the dynamic range does not scale arbitrarily under the choice of the normalisation of the measurement operator.} For CLEAN, we follow the standard approach and use the peak of the \emph{restored} image, divided by the RMS of the residual image.
+The dynamic ranges of the images recovered by CLEAN and PURIFY can be found in Table~\ref{tab:performance}, where PURIFY consistently recovers images with higher dynamic range. { The RMS of the residuals around the scientific region of interest (see Table \ref{tab:residual_rms}) show that PURIFY consistently fits the measurements better than CLEAN.}